abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 $\neg{A} \wedge \neg{B}$

-Saying that this formula is the opposite or "blond and brown" - is the same thing as saying that it is equivalent to it's negation, which is precisely what the second De Morgan formula says.
+Saying that this formula is the opposite or "blond and brown" - is the same thing as saying that it is equivalent to its negation, which is precisely what the second De Morgan formula says.

 $\neg(A \vee B) = \neg{A} \wedge \neg{B}$